The Ultimate Guide to Mastering Email Deliverability

 Email Segmentation Best Practices

 Email segmentation is the practice of dividing your mailing list into smaller groups, called segments.
-When sending emails, instead of sending to your entire mailing list, you send to specific segments.
+When sending emails, instead of sending the same email marketing campaigns to your entire mailing list, you should send specific emails with relevant content to speak to specific audiences.

-There are many ways to build these segmentations, but we’ll share a way to segment your audience that will help you achieve maximum deliverability and inbox placement.
+There are many ways to build these segmentations, and you can build out your segments to best suit your business needs.
+But let's go over some good starting points for segmenting your audience that will help you achieve maximum deliverability and inbox placement.

 Email Segmentation for Deliverability